airbrake/airbrake-ruby/README.md

 Configures [Airbrake Performance Monitoring][airbrake-performance-monitoring] query collection.
 These are displayed on the Performance tab of your project.
 If `performance_stats` is `false`, setting this to `true` won't have effect because `performance_stats` has higher precedence.
-By default, it's enable.
+By default, it's enabled.

 The statistics is sent via: